For many people, a letting agent will be the first port of call when looking for somewhere to rent but be aware that they can come with extra fees.

 - Tell your landlord when things need fixing to avoid bigger problems later - eg a leaking pipe, if not maintained, could make a ceiling collapse

-- Do basic maintenance like changing light bulbs or smoke alarm batteries
+- Do basic maintenance such as changing light bulbs or smoke alarm batteries

 You should not